 Nothing good comes without work and without challenges.

-With that said, today, we are going to talk about six ways on how you can deal with clients (and close the deal!) even if you’ve lost your confidence because you’ve been rejected by clients repeatedly.
+With that said, today, we are going to talk about six ways how you can deal with clients (and close the deal!) even if you’ve lost your confidence because you’ve been rejected by clients repeatedly.

 Give yourself permission to be a human being.
 Clients love talking to people.